 Just think of the NPA as your book of nursing rules.

-Each state has its own unique Nurse Practice Act that nurses must learn and live by when working as a registered nurse in that state.
+Each state has its own Nurse Practice Act nurses must learn and live by when working as registered nurses in that state.

 - Proficiency in the English language

 - Sound mental and physical health